Offbeatmammal/jsErrLog/README.markdown

         //jsErrLog.info = "Populated the Info Message to pass to logger"
         // Optionally specify URL to which the logging should be done
         //jsErrLog.url = "http://www.myservice.com/logger.js";
+		// Optionally specify certain querystring parameters never to pass to the logging service
+		// either on the fileloc or the server name.
+Simply list them in the array
+		// and script will check for them (case insensitive)
+		//jsErrLog.qsIgnore = ["userid","password"];
     </script>

 The options are: